-The consensual or ‘perceived deprivation’ approach to measuring poverty follows the deprivation approach to measuring poverty by looking at direct measures of living standards rather than indirect income measures (see Deprivation and poverty).
-But in this approach, deprivation is seen in terms of an enforced lack of ‘necessities’ as determined by public opinion.
+The consensual or ‘perceived deprivation’ approach to measuring poverty follows the deprivation approach to measuring poverty by looking at direct measures of living standards rather than indirect income measures.
+But here, deprivation is seen in terms of an enforced lack of ‘necessities’ as determined by public opinion.

 The 1983 Breadline Britain study pioneered this ‘consensual’ approach to measuring poverty by investigating, for the first time ever, the public’s perceptions of minimum needs: